Skip to content

 10. Azure ML

-13. Machine Learning workloads in kubernetes using Nix and NVIDIA
+14. Machine Learning workloads in kubernetes using Nix and NVIDIA.
+Running NVIDIA GPUs on Kubernetes

 Introduction.
 MLOps